haihappen/sublime_unicode_nbsp/README.md

 ## Installation

-To install this plug-in use package manager.
+To install this plug-in use package manager: `Unicode Character Highlighter`

 ## Customization